 Your debit card was lost or stolen.

 - If your debit card was lost or stolen, call us at (800) 513-7678.
-If you use Frost online Banking, go to your Frost Online Banking homepage, click “Account Services” and select “Report a lost or stolen card” under “Card Management.”
-You can also temporarily freeze your debit card with the Frost App or Frost Online Banking under the Card Services tab.
+If you use Frost Online Banking, go to your Frost Online Banking homepage, click “Account Services” and select “Report a lost or stolen card” under “Card Management.”
+You can also temporarily freeze your debit card with the Frost App by going to the “Cards” tab or in Frost Online Banking under the “Account Services” tab.

 You used your debit card at a business with a security breach.